foca13/AIDL_2019_project/README.md

 #### Siamese + Decision network

 ![alt][experiment_1_loss]
-*Figure 1: Train and validation loss (no data aug)*
 ![alt][experiment_1_acc]
-*Figure 2: Train and validation accuracy(no data aug)*

 Figures 1 and 2 show the training and validation curves for loss (left) and accuracy (right) for a siamese + decision network, using SGD as optimizer, a learning rate of 5e-4 and weight decay of 5e-4, with no data augmentation (full hyperparameter description in table below).
 The model overfits quickly to the training data (blue line), shown by a really high training accuracy (close to 1) and an increase in validation loss

-![alt][experiment_2_loss]*Figure 3: Train and validation loss per epoch (data aug)*
-![experiment_2_acc]*Figure 4: Train and validation accuracy per epoch (data aug)*
+![alt][experiment_2_loss]
+![alt][experiment_2_acc]

 Figures 3 and 4 show the training and validation curves for a siamese + decision network using a SGD optimizer, with learning rate of 5e-4, weight decay of 5e-3 and data augmentation.
-Although not as quickly as in the case with no data augmentation, the model still overfits
+Although not as quickly as in the case with no data augmentation, the model still overfits.

-![experiment_3_loss]*Figure 5: Train and validation loss per epoch (Adam optimizer)*
-![experiment_3_acc]*Figure 6: Train and validation accuracy per epoch (Adam optimizer)*
+![alt][experiment_3_loss]
+![alt][experiment_3_acc]

+Figures 3 and 4 show the training and validation curves for a siamese + decision network using Adam optimizer, with learning rate of 5e-4, weight decay of 5e-4 and data augmentation.
+The seemingly random fluctuations in training and validation loss and accuracy suggest that the model didn't learn properly.
+This is supported by the low validation and test accuracy in this model.

+![alt][experiment_4_loss]
+![alt][experiment_4_acc]

+Figures 5 and 6 show the training and validation curves for a siamse + decision network trained from scratch, with SGD optimizer, learning rate of 1e-3, weight decay of 5e-4 and without data augmentation.
+The model still overfits, but it is able to generalize a little bit better.

+![alt][experiment_5_loss]
+![alt][experiment_5_acc]

+Figures 7 and 8 show training and validation curves for a siamese + decision network with SGD optimizer, learning rate of 5e-4, weight decay of 5e-4 and an increased droupout of 0.6.
+This model was able to generalize better than the previous one, although it trained slower.
+This results in higher validation and test accuracy values.

+#### Siamese cosine similarity

+![alt][experiment_6_loss]
+![alt][experiment_6_acc]

 |                            | Optimizer | Learning Rate | Weight Decay | Data Augmentation | Pretrained | Dropout | val accuracy | test accuracy |
 |----------------------------|-----------|---------------|--------------|-------------------|------------|---------|--------------|---------------|